A Lagrangian Duality Approach to Active Learning: Experimental Evaluation

 \subsection{Settings}

-To assess the performance of ALLY, we consider three image classification tasks and one biomedical, non-image regression task.
-In the classification setting, we use standard datasets that commonly appear in the active learning literature: CIFAR-10 \citep{cifar10}, SVHN \citep{svhn} and MNIST \citep{mnist}.
+We consider four image classification tasks and one biomedical, non-image regression task.
+In the classification setting, we use standard datasets that commonly appear in the active learning literature, namely STL-10 \citep{stl-10}, CIFAR-10 \citep{cifar10}, SVHN \citep{svhn} and MNIST \citep{mnist}.
 Lacking an established benchmark regression dataset for active learning, we evaluate ALLY on the Parkinsons Telemonitoring dataset (PTD) \citep{parkinsondataset}.
 In this regression task, the goal is to predict UPDRS (Unified Parkinson's Disease Rating Scale) scores from dysphonia measurements such as variation in fundamental frequency.
 Since measurements in this dataset are the result of a \textit{costly} clinical trial that requires expert knowledge, this task is a prime example in which active learning might be essential.

-For CIFAR-10 and SVHN, we use a residual convolutional neural network (CNN), which is a modified version of the ResNet-18 architecture~\citep{resnet}, with an embedding size of 128.
-In the case of MNIST and PTD, a multi-layer perceptron (MLP) with two hidden layers, each with 256 neurons and rectified linear unit (ReLU) activation, is used, leading to an embedding size of 256.
-The dual regression head $f_{\omega}$ is a MLP with 3 hidden layers of dimensions 64, 32 and 16, with ReLU activations.
+In all experiments, the initial labeled set $\mathcal{L}_0$ consists of 200 randomly drawn samples, and the budget is set to either $b=200$ or $b=1000$.
+We use a ResNet-18 architecture~\citep{resnet} with an embedding size of 128.
+In the case of MNIST and PTD, which are simpler tasks, we use a multi-layer perceptron (MLP) with two hidden layers, each with 256 neurons and rectified linear unit (ReLU) activation, leading to an embedding size of 256.
+The dual regression head $f_{\omega}$ is a MLP with 5 hidden layers, ReLU activations and batch normalization.

-In all experiments, the initial labeled set $\mathcal{L}_0$ consists of 100 randomly drawn samples, and the budget is set to $b=200$.
-We re-initialize and retrain the models after each querying iteration, since it has been observed that warm-starting can hinder generalization \citep{warmstarting}.
-The parameters of the neural networks are updated once at each iteration ($T_p=1$) using the ADAM optimizer \citep{adam}, and a learning rate of $\eta_p = 0.005$.
-The dual variables are updated with SGD and a learning rate of $\eta_d = 0.05$.
-No data augmentation is used and we employ early stopping with a patience of 6 epochs.
-We adopt the PyTorch \citep{pytorch} implementation of the baselines from \citep{libact}.
-We run each experiment five times, each with a different random seed, and report the mean and standard deviations across the different random seeds.
+As done in \citep{div_kmeans1, div_kmeans2}, to ensure diversity in the batch, we cluster the embeddings of the unlabeled samples, i.e., $\{f_{\boldsymbol{\phi}^{\star}}(\boldsymbol{x}_j)\}_{j \in {\mathcal{N_U}}}$, using the $k$-MEANS clustering algorithm \citep{kmeans}, where $k \leq b$ is a hyperparameter.
+We then select the samples with the highest associated dual variables from each cluster, while maintaining equity among the number of samples per cluster.
+As shown in Appendix~\ref{app:ablation_clust}, the performance of ALLY improves with an increased number of clusters $k$, since it leads to a more diverse batch of selected samples.
+Therefore, in all our experiments, we set $k=b$.